-Own work capitalised primarily includes the capitalisation of expenses related to biological assets (eucalyptus plantations and energy crop plantations).
+Own work capitalised primarily includes the capitalisation of expenses related to biological assets (eucalyptus plantations).
 Items capitalised include rental properties, treatments related to the clearing and preparation of land, irrigation, the phytosanitation of land, the planting and replanting of land, herbicides and fertiliser.